The Best Pie Shop in Every State

 Blue Owl Restaurant and Bakery, Kimmswick

-Located in Kimmswick, a small town on the Mississippi River, the Blue Owl Restaurant and Bakery is home to a stunning feat of baking.
+Located in a small town on the Mississippi River, the Blue Owl Restaurant and Bakery is home to a stunning feat of baking.
 Their Levee High Apple Pie is nine inches tall!
 Choose the classic version, or go even bigger and get it with caramel and pecans.
-Try these tips the next time you make apple pie.
+Then, learn how to make your own extraordinary apple pie from scratch.

 Rock ‘n’ Roll Bakery, East Glacier Park

-The Rock ‘n’ Roll Bakery is known for its huckleberry pie, and for outfitting guests with all the gear they’ll need for a visit to Glacier National Park.
+The Rock ‘n’ Roll Bakery is known for its huckleberry pie and for outfitting guests with all the gear they’ll need to visit Glacier National Park.
 Stop in for locally roasted coffee and warm pie to fuel up before a hike.
-Whip up some Montana-style home cooking in your own kitchen with these recipes!

 WheatFields Eatery & Bakery, Omaha

 A family-owned business in Omaha, Wheatfields Eatery & Bakery serves up whole pie, pie by the slice and even baby pies in fun flavors!
 Try the Baby Coconut Creme or Baby Chocolate “Moose.”
-You’ll also find fruit pies, cakes and cookies.
-Serve them with one of these homestyle recipes from Nebraska.
+You’ll also find cakes and cookies.
+Pair them with one of these homestyle recipes from Nebraska.

 Mix Bakeshop, Reno

 If you’re headed to Reno, pop in to Mix Bakeshop for a plethora of pie choices.
 Their menu includes recipes with a twist.
 The salted caramel apple pie one-ups the original, and the seasonal eggnog cream pie will have you counting the days until Christmas.

 Just Like Mom’s Pastries, Weare